Pylons/pyramid/docs/narr/project.rst

 We assume that you :ref:`previously installed cookiecutter <cookiecutters>`, following its installation instructions.

-We'll choose ``pyramid-cookiecutter-starter`` to start the project.
 When we invoke ``cookiecutter``, it will create a directory that represents our project.

 We assume our current working directory is the value of ``VENV``.